-The Investment Manager Agreement has an initial term of five years from the date on which the Existing Ordinary Shares were admitted to trading in the Spanish Stock Exchanges (i.e. 5 March 2014) and thereafter will continue for consecutive three-year periods, unless terminated by either party in accordance with the terms further described in section 11.1 of Part XVIII ("Additional Information") of this Prospectus.
-However, under the terms of the Investment Manager Agreement the Company is restricted in its ability to terminate the Investment Manager Agreement prior to the expiration of its initial term.
-Prior to expiration, the Company may terminate the Investment Manager Agreement only in limited circumstances, including, among other things, if the Investment Manager is in breach of a material term of the Investment Manager Agreement.
+Prior to expiration of its initial term of five years or any of the subsequent consecutive three-year periods, if any, the Company may terminate the Investment Manager Agreement only in limited circumstances, including, among other things, if the Investment Manager is in breach of a material term of the Investment Manager Agreement.
 Additionally, the Investment Manager Agreement does not provide for termination in the event of a change of control in the Company, even if it is pursuant to a takeover bid.
-This could discourage other persons from attempting to acquire control of the Company or launching a takeover bid over its Ordinary Shares, even if such acquisition could be beneficial to the Company's Shareholders, which could have a negative effect on the market value of the Ordinary Shares of the Company.
+This could discourage other persons from attempting to acquire control of the Company or launching a takeover bid over its ordinary shares, even if such acquisition could be beneficial to the Company's shareholders, which could have a negative effect on the market value of the ordinary shares of the Company.
 See section 11.1 of Part XVIII ("Additional Information") for details on the Company's termination rights under the Investment Manager Agreement.